Explore the wonderful parks of Croatia. Get to know how beautiful the parks are that decorate Croatia.

-Kopački rit – Nature Park, also called the European Amazon, is situated in the central part of the Danube floodplain, between two important European rivers, the Drava and the Danube.
-It became a protected area in 1967 due to its values as a rare ecosystem, its rich biodiversity and important ecological values.
+– Nature Park, also called the European Amazon.
+Situated in the central part of the Danube floodplain, between two important European rivers.
+The Drava and the Danube.
+It became a protected area in 1967 due to its values as a rare ecosystem, it’s rich biodiversity and important ecological values.
 The whole surface of the Park lies on 23.891 ha of which 7.143 ha are under higher protection being a Special Zoological Reserve.

-Velebit – is the largest though not the highest mountain range in Croatia.
+– is the largest though not the highest mountain range in Croatia.
 Its highest peak is the Vaganski vrh at 1,757 m.
 The range forms a part of the Dinaric Alps and is located along the Adriatic coast, separating it from Lika in the interior.
-Velebit begins in the northwest near Senj with the Vratnik mountain pass and ends 145 km to the southeast near the source of the Zrmanja river northwest of Knin.
+Velebit begins in the northwest near Senj with the Vratnik mountain pass and ends 145 km to the southeast, near the source of the Zrmanja river northwest of Knin.

-One interesting fact about Croatia is that it has the largest collection of Intangible UNESCO protected goods along with Spain in Europe.
-Now when we are done with the nature side of things we can get into something else like the UNESCO protected structures that are everywhere in Croatia like the Diocletian Palace in Split, Old City Dubrovnik (Where Game of Thrones was filmed), Cathedral of Saint James in Šibenik and many more.
+One interesting fact about Croatia is that it has the largest collection of Intangible UNESCO protected goods in Europe.
+Now when we are done with the nature side of things we can get into something else like the UNESCO protected structures.
+Structures like Diocletian Palace in Split, Old City Dubrovnik (Where Game of Thrones was filmed), Cathedral of Saint James in Šibenik and many more.

 UNESCO protected sites are:

-The Diocletian Palace – The Diocletian Palace would be considered the heart of Split.
-It’s one of the most popular attractions in Croatia and it’s not just because Game of Thrones was filmed in the basements of the palace 🙂
+– Would be considered the heart of Split.
+It’s one of the most popular attractions in Croatia and it’s not just because Game of Thrones was filmed in the basements of the palace. 🙂

-The palace also offers a lot of places to explore with it’s maze like narrow paths and big open plaza’s that is just a perfect place for an evening stroll.
-One of the benefits of the Diocletian Palace is that most of the palace is open to everyone, having just a few spots where you need to pay an admission fee.
+The palace also offers a lot of places to explore with it’s maze like narrow paths and big open plaza’s.
+One of the benefits of the Diocletian Palace is that most of the palace is open to everyone.
+The palace only having a few spots where you need to pay an admission fee.
 (You can read a more detailed version here)